 A word from our conductor

 I’m delighted to be working with the Lea Singers, a committed and passionate group of singers with a strong reputation for music making in Harpenden.
-Plans are already afoot to take us up to our 60th Anniversary Gala Concert in 2020, and also to develop the artistic ethos of the choir to reflect their zest for performance, and their commitment to authenticity.
+Plans are already afoot to take us up to our 60th Anniversary Gala Concert in 2020 [Covid-delayed to March 2022], and also to develop the artistic ethos of the choir to reflect their zest for performance, and their commitment to authenticity.

 The single greatest gift which a choir possesses and which an orchestra does not is the gift of text.
 As singers we have total control of this wonderfully expressive tool, but with that comes the responsibility to realise its full potential, by delivering it in such a way that the audience doesn’t just listen, but hears and understands.